karanja-simon/blog/nodejs-cpu-bound-tasks.md

 ```
 And opening another tab on Postman and making another `GET` request on the `/hello` endpoint, we now immediately get a `Hello!` response as the first request keeps calculating.
 This means our requests are being handled by different *processes*.

 As noted above, this approach is not cheap, since processes are not kind to OS resources pool.
-Nodejs team has since introduces a better approach called the Worker Threads from the `worker_threads` module, which allows execution in parallel, and are light-weight.
+Node.js team has since introduces a better approach called the Worker Threads from the `worker_threads` module, which allows execution in parallel, and are light-weight.
 We will look at this on the next article.

 *Cheers.
 Happy coding*